Tolulade-A/privateGPT/README.md

 The aim of this project is to interact privately with your documents using the power of GPT, 100% privately, no data leaks - Modified for Google Colab /Cloud Notebooks.

-I'm happy to share this at Devfest Lagos 2023!

 ---

 **Why Google Colab?**